Dragontailonfire/jmeter-setu-challenge/README.md

     3. JSON extractor for saving the payee ID and the JWT secret.
 This is used in the Header for all other requests as well as the JWT token generation.
     4. JSR223 Sampler used for calculating the JWT secret.
 This and the payee IDs are assigned to variables that are to be used in subsequent REST calls.
 #### 3. bill section
     1. Header manager for the Content Type.
-Uses the payee ID and the JWT secret calculated from onboarding section
+Uses the payee ID and the JWT secret calculated from on boarding section
     2. HTTP sampler to generate all the bills.
     3. JSON extractor for saving the bill details.
 This is used later for payment and verification purposes.
     4. While controller is used to repeat the pay end-point call to pay all the generated bills.
-    5. JSR223 sampler used for assigning individual bill details to variables for bill payment and verfication.
+    5. JSR223 sampler used for assigning individual bill details to variables for bill payment and verification.
 #### 4. pay section
     1. Header manager for the Content Type.
-Uses the payee ID and the JWT secret calculated from onboarding section
+Uses the payee ID and the JWT secret calculated from on boarding section
     2. HTTP sampler to pay a single bill.
 The request is created with the bill info extracted from the bill end-point.
 The call is repeated for the number of bills generated.
     3. JSON extractor for saving the transaction ID.
 This is used later for verification purposes.
 #### 5. webhook.site section (requests)